jcracknell/arborist/README.md

 > **⚠️ Caution:** A value spliced as a constant within an expression is typically translated by
 > EntityFramework into a literal SQL value instead of a query parameter.
 This could prevent your
-> database server from caching and reusing an execution plan for your query in the event that the
+> database from caching and reusing an execution plan for your query in the event that the
 > value changes.

 To avoid embedding a value as a constant in a scenario where the value is passed in via the data